PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

 ```
 * A path (required) – each screen should be mapped to the URL path

 * A title (optional) – the title of the action being tracked.
-It is possible to use slashes (`/`) to set one or several categories for this action.

 To automatically use the activity-stack as a path and activity title as a name, use the overloaded screen method:
 ```java